Air Quality in Canterbury

 Ridlands Farm Development

 One of the very few open spaces available for public amenity use in our area is Ridlands farm to the south-west.
-New proposals to develop it are in the pipeline and we expect to have to use all our resources to object to this again as SCRA did in 2014 when their submission to the Local Plan Consultation included the following:
+New proposals to develop it seem to be continually in the pipeline and we will respond appropriately whenever necessary to ensure that adequate green recreational space as well as suitable facilities for walking routes and cycle paths are provided for the enjoyment of the whole community.